Michael J. Watts, D.V.M.

 Our Head Technician, Cheryl earned her degree in Veterinary Technology and passed her Virginia licensing boards in 2001.
-Before joining Clevengers Corner Veterinary Care, Cheryl headed the nursing staff at McLean Animal Hospital, a large AAHA accredited practice in Northern Virginia.
+Before joining Clevengers Corner Veterinary Care in 2007, Cheryl headed the nursing staff at McLean Animal Hospital, a large AAHA accredited practice in Northern Virginia.
 She has special clinical interests in dentistry and animal behavior.
-Cheryl lives in Bealeton with her husband, son, daughter, four horses, two dogs, a cockatiel, guinea pig, lizard, chickens, and numerous cats.
+She became Fear Free Certified in 2019.
+Cheryl lives in Bealeton with her husband, son, daughter, four horses, three dogs, a cockatiel, chickens, and numerous cats.

 Susan Ritenour, L.V.T.

 Susan earned a degree in Veterinary Technology from Blue Ridge Community College.
 She brings years of experience in several small animal veterinary practices in the Shenandoah valley.
 She enjoys outdoor activities and playing music with her family.
 (Susan is our resident fiddler.)
 She lives in the Shenandoah Valley with her husband, son, two cats, two horses, and a dog.

 Margaret Bolen, L.V.T.